Plato-Inc/skunkworks_commish_takehome/README.md

 We value **clarity, reasoning, and sensible trade‑offs** over lines of code.

----
+## 9 · Submission
+1. Follow `CONTRIBUTING.md` where the feature branch is your first initial + last name.
+E.g., **bdey**.
+2. Email **brandon@platostudio.com** you're done.
+3. Brandon will review async, leave commments, and schedule a call to debrief with you within 12h of submission.
+4. Founders will make decide to make offer or not with 24h after that.

+**Estimated effort:** ≈5 focused hours.
+This assignment is paid $100/hr capped at $500.

-### Good luck!
+Good luck!
 We’re excited to see your approach!